Facilities and access

 Most lecture theatres and teaching spaces provide facilities such as wheelchair spaces, and many have wheelchair access points at the front and rear of the room.
 Hearing loops are available on campus in some theatres to assist students using hearing aids.
 The University has also introduced a lecture recording system in some of the larger lecture theatres on each campus to facilitate access to lecture material.

 Anyone with specific access requirements should investigate access to the various rooms as soon as possible.
-Students who experience any access difficulties should contact a Disability Adviser on that campus as soon as possible.
-The Disability Service may assist by providing equipment such as ergonomic seating, desks and FM transmitters where required.
+Students who experience any access difficulties should contact the Access and Inclusion Adviser on their campus as soon as possible.
+The Access and Inclusion Service may assist by providing equipment such as ergonomic seating, desks and FM transmitters where required.

 Hearing loops are available on campus in some lecture theatres to assist people using hearing aids.
 If you have specific access requirements it is best to investigate access as soon as possible.
-Students who experience any access difficulties should contact a Disability Adviser on that campus as soon as possible.
-The Disability Service may assist by providing FM transmitters where required.
+Students who experience any access difficulties should contact the Access and Inclusion Adviser on that campus as soon as possible.
+The Access and Inclusion Service may assist by providing FM transmitters where required.

-Transcriptions of lectures or multi media content can be provided, as negotiated with a Disability Adviser, for students with a hearing impairment.
+Transcriptions of lectures or multimedia content can be provided, as negotiated with an Access and Inclusion Adviser, for students with a hearing impairment.
 If these services are required, they need to be requested well in advance.
-Sign language interpreters can be provided as required.
+Auslan (Australian Sign Language) interpreters can be provided as required.

 Multi access suites